mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

     end
   end
   ```
-  It's a little bit inconvenient to require "XXXType" eachtime you use it in a new module.
+  Don't forget to require "XXXType" eachtime you use it in a new module.
-  On the bright side, code becomes more clean when you define enumeration.
+  Now, code becomes more clean when you define enumeration.
+  By this way, you don't have to define function or macro anymore to declare something's type.